Venom Prison: History

 In May and June 2019, the band toured Europe, beginning in Germany and ending in the UK, opening for Fit for an Autopsy.

 Their second studio album, Samsara was released on 15 March 2019.

 On 21 March 2019, the band announced a collaboration with American streetwear brand The Hundreds.

 Venom Prison's third album Primeval, a collection of re-recorded early material, was released on 9 October 2020.

 On 10 December 2020, Venom Prison announced on social media that they had been signed to Century Media Records, and the band had begun recording their next studio album.
 The album, titled Erebos, was released on 4 February 2022.
 Venom Prison performed on the Main Stage at Bloodstock 2021.

 Musical style and influences

 The band are generally described as death metal, featuring elements of hardcore punk and grindcore.
 In an article for Metal Hammer by Stephen Hill, they were described as "part-death metal/part-hardcore".
-Their lyrics are generally based around political and social topics such as misogyny, rape culture, fascism, mental health and organised religion.
+Their lyrics are generally based around political and social topics such as misogyny, rape culture, fascism, mental health and organized religion.
 The members have cited influences including Carcass, Napalm Death and Metallica.
 Frontwoman Larissa Stupar has described her past involvement in anti-fascist and animal rights activism as inspiring the political content of Venom Prison's music.